radiantlogic-v8/documentation-new/documentation/configuration/identity-views/model-driven-views.md

 1. Navigate to Control Panel > Setup > Directory Namespace > Namespace Design and select the node in the tree where you want to create a content below.
 This node type must be a Label or Container, or you can mount a content level directly at a Root Naming Context.

 1. Use the **+NEW LEVEL** menu and select content.
-1. Select the data source from the drop-down list.
+1. If you are mounting a content node below a container node, the **USE CURRENT DATA SOURCE/SCHEMA** option must be toggled ON.
+Click **NEXT**.
+If you are not mounting a content node below a container node, select the data source from the drop-down list.
 If you don't have a data source defined, use the [Data Catalog](../data-sources/data-sources) to define it.
-1. Select the schema associated with the data source that contains the object to be used to define the content node.
+1. If you selected a data source in the previous step, select the schema associated with the data source that contains the object to be used to define the content node.
 If you don't have a schema yet, click the *Extract Schema* link to define one.
 Make sure your object has a "Primary Key" defined for it.
 For assistance see: [Schemas](../data-sources/schemas)
 	 ![Extract Schema](Media/extract-schema-link.jpg)

 1. Click **NEXT**.